Jason Samenow – Chief Meteorologist

 John Hopewell – Earth Science Specialist/Writer

 John has been fascinated by the weather for as long as he can remember.
 In the third grade he convinced his parents to get him a subscription to USA Today just for the colorful full-page weather spreads.
 He grew up in Northern Virginia, but as an avid outdoorsman he was drawn out west for college.
 Skiing the “cold smoke,” fishing pristine rivers, and hiking in and around Yellowstone made Montana State University the perfect choice.
 After earning a B.S. in Physical Geography, he spent a winter as a weather observer in training at the Mount Washington Observatory in New Hampshire.
 That led to a three year stint with the National Center for Atmospheric Research (NCAR), at the Research Applications lab in Boulder, Colorado.
 In 2002, he moved to the Netherlands to pursue his Master’s focusing on Environment and Development at the University of Amsterdam.
-He has spent the last decade back in Washington, D.C., working in environmental affairs for a trade association.
+He has spent the last decade back in Washington, D.C., working in environmental affairs for a trade association and as an earth science instructor.
 John is a SKYWARN spotter and personal forecaster for family and friends.

 Justin Grieser – Writer